-Over the past 40 years, we have amassed the experience needed to tailor our global expertise to relevant local development priorities and needs.
-Tapping our worldwide network of development professionals and drawing upon this experience, we help local and national stakeholders design and implement people-focused approaches that deliver development results for clients in:
+Over the past 40 years, we have amassed the experience needed to tailor our global expertise to relevant local development priorities.
+Tapping our worldwide network of development professionals, we help local and national stakeholders design and implement people-focused approaches that deliver development results for clients in:

-Water Services and Management—Improving the management and use of our precious and threatened water resources.
-We assist national and local governments and private water service providers with the development and implementation of innovative approaches for providing water and sanitation services to meet demand.
-Our teams also help local and national governments, civil society groups, and private businesses to improve water use efficiency in agriculture, manufacturing, and urban areas, and plan and implement strategies to protect watersheds and secure water resources for current and future generations.
+Water and Sanitation Services and Management—Improving the management and use of water resources.
+We help national and local governments and private water service providers develop and implement innovative approaches for providing water and sanitation services to meet current and growing demand.
+Our teams help governments, civil society groups, and private businesses improve water use efficiency in agriculture, manufacturing, and urban areas; invest in improved sanitation to meet human health needs; and plan and implement strategies that improve the protection and management of watersheds and water resources for current and future generations.

-Clean Energy and Energy Efficiency—Expanding the delivery of modern energy services reliably, and securely.
+Clean Energy and Energy Efficiency—Expanding the delivery of modern energy services, reliably and securely.
 Worldwide, 2.4 billion people still rely on traditional biomass for cooking and heating, and 1.6 billion people lack electricity.
 But affordable energy is critical to sustainable livelihoods and economic development.
 We support countries around the world in designing policies that reduce greenhouse gas emissions and fossil fuel consumption by promoting investments in clean and renewable energy as well as energy efficiency, without compromising economic development.